Gran Sabana: Ethnic groups

 The Pemon are the largest group of indigenous people in the region.
-They are scattered throughout the Canaima National Park and are divided into three groups: Arekunas, Taurepanes, and Kamarakotos.
-They are the native inhabitants of the Gran Sabana and today many work in the tourism industry, manage and administer inns, and serve as guides on expeditions in the region.
-The number of native inhabitants of la Gran Sabana is not known exactly.
-However, the census carried out by INE in 2001 revealed the presence of a total of 42,600 indigenous people statewide in Bolívar, of which the vast majority live in the Gran Sabana.
+Scattered throughout Canaima National Park, they are divided into three groups: Arekunas, Taurepanes, and Kamarakotos.
+Many work in the tourism industry, managing inns and guiding expeditions.
+According to the 2001 INE census, 42,600 indigenous people lived in the state of Bolívar; most lived in the Gran Sabana.